Mohammad Haroon (cricketer): Playing career

 Born in Sheikhupura, Haroon played for Lahore Division at the 1986–87 National Under-19 Championship, and made his grade-II Quaid-e-Azam Trophy debut during the 1990–91 season, for the same team.
 One of his most notable performances in that competition, which did not have first-class status, came in December 1995, when he took 8/138 and 5/153 in the final against the Karachi Greens (match figures of 13/291).
 During the 1998–99 season, Lahore Division won the grade-II Quaid-e-Azam final against Multan, winning through to the main division.
 Haroon consequently made his first-class debut during the 1999–00 season, scoring a half century, 51 runs, against Bahawalpur in his first match.
 He finished the season having played in only five of a possible nine matches, but scored 519 runs at a batting average of 86.50, the sixth-highest average in the competition.
 This included two centuries – 107 against Hyderabad, and then a career-high 130 against WPDA.

 Haroon also made his limited-overs debut during the 1999–00 season, playing two Tissot Cup matches and four National Bank Cup matches for Lahore Division.
-The following season, however, he switched to playing for the new Sheikhupura team, which was largely a direct replacement for the disbanded Lahore Division.
+During the 1999–2000 Tissot Cup, Haroon took the most catches of any player in the tournament while playing only two matches and was declared the best fielder of the tournament.[^1] In the following 2000–01 National One Day Tournament (Associations), he took 7 catches in 5 matches for Sheikhupura.
+Based on his performance, he was again officially declared the joint best fielder of the tournament, alongside Shadab Kabir of Karachi Whites.[^2] In the 2000-2001 season, however, he played for Sheikhupura team, which was largely a direct replacement for the disbanded Lahore Division.
 In that season's one-day tournament, he scored a maiden half-century, 64 not out against Gujranwala, and in the same match also took what was to be his best bowling figures, 4/35 from seven overs.
 In the other one-day matches, Haroon was less successful, and in the Quaid-e-Azam Trophy, he failed to score a single half-century from his five matches, as well as taking only three wickets.
 During the 2001–02 season, he played only once for Sheikhupura, against Rawalpindi in the Quaid-e-Azam, which was his final high-level competitive match.
 Haroon had spent the 2001 English season playing club cricket for Market Deeping in the Lincolnshire Premier League, and remained with the club through to the end of the 2006 season.
 After that, from 2007 to 2011, he switched to Nassington, a club in the Cambridgeshire and Huntingdonshire League.

 After 2011 Haroon joined Ramsey Cricket Club and was a massive influence with both coaching and playing until his departure to coach Norway in 2014.

 Haroon played for Falken Cricket klubb Norwegian League in season 2015/16 as an allrounder.